dspace-group/veos-cosim-client/doc/documentation.md

 #### Description

-Connects the dSPACE VEOS CoSim client to the dSPACE VEOS CoSim server.
+Connects the VEOS CoSim client to the VEOS CoSim server.

 #### Syntax